JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Truth_What_is_Truth_Who_Knows.md

 Probably eighty percent or more of Parts 1-3 could be contained within the mantle of the early twentieth century use of that word cosmology.
 Its current usage as referring almost exclusively to astrophysics did not really become general until well after the time of receipt of the Papers.

-Cosmology, as it is used by the revelators, is the primary subject of remarks such as: “Information and intelligence, gleaned from even high sources, is only relatively complete, locally accurate, and personally true.” ([UB 2:7.1](/en/The_Urantia_Book/2#p7_1)) “Conceptual frames of the universe are only relatively true;...” ([UB 115:1.2](/en/The_Urantia_Book/115#p1_2)) “...within a few short years, many of our statements regarding the physical sciences will stand in need of revision...
-Truth may be but relatively inspired...statements with reference to cosmology are never inspired....” ([UB 101:4.5](/en/The_Urantia_Book/101#p4_5))
+Cosmology, as it is used by the revelators, is the primary subject of remarks such as: “Information and intelligence, gleaned from even high sources, is only relatively complete, locally accurate, and personally true.” (<a id="a72_220"></a>[UB 2:7.1](/en/The_Urantia_Book/2#p7_1)) “Conceptual frames of the universe are only relatively true;...” (<a id="a72_327"></a>[UB 115:1.2](/en/The_Urantia_Book/115#p1_2)) “...within a few short years, many of our statements regarding the physical sciences will stand in need of revision...
+Truth may be but relatively inspired...statements with reference to cosmology are never inspired....” (<a id="a72_594"></a>[UB 101:4.5](/en/The_Urantia_Book/101#p4_5))

 > “No revelation short of the attainment of the Universal Father can ever be complete.
 All other celestial ministrations are no more than partial, transient, and practically adapted to local conditions in time and space.
-While such admissions as this may possibly detract from the immediate force and authority of all revelations, the time has arrived on Urantia when it is advisable to make such frank statements, even at the risk of weakening the future influence and authority of this, the most recent of the revelations of truth to the mortal races of Urantia.” ([UB 92:4.9](/en/The_Urantia_Book/92#p4_9))
+While such admissions as this may possibly detract from the immediate force and authority of all revelations, the time has arrived on Urantia when it is advisable to make such frank statements, even at the risk of weakening the future influence and authority of this, the most recent of the revelations of truth to the mortal races of Urantia.” (<a id="a74_567"></a>[UB 92:4.9](/en/The_Urantia_Book/92#p4_9))

 ## Receipt of the Papers

 If we hark back to the acknowledgements at the end of the Foreword, we find, “But we know that there dwells within the human mind a fragment of God, and that there sojourns with the human soul the Spirit of Truth; and we further know that these spirit forces conspire to enable material man to grasp the reality of spiritual values and to comprehend the philosophy of universe meanings.
-But even more certainly we know that these spirits of the Divine Presence are able to assist man in the spiritual appropriation of all truth contributory to the enhancement of the ever-progressing reality of personal religious experience-God-consciousness.” ([UB 0:12.13](/en/The_Urantia_Book/0#p12_13))
+But even more certainly we know that these spirits of the Divine Presence are able to assist man in the spiritual appropriation of all truth contributory to the enhancement of the ever-progressing reality of personal religious experience-God-consciousness.” (<a id="a78_646"></a>[UB 0:12.13](/en/The_Urantia_Book/0#p12_13))

 The above statement is summarized by Dr Sadler in the section entitled, “How we Got the Urantia Papers” as: “The Revelators depend upon the indwelling Adjusters and the Spirit of Truth to help us in the appropriation of truth in the Urantia Revelation.”
 However, Forum members did not even ask the right questions, let alone attempt the “appropriation of truth in the Urantia Revelation.”